Philippine ship dodges China blockade to reach South China Sea outpost

 Vietnam, Malaysia, Brunei and Taiwan also have claims to parts of the potentially energy-rich waters.

-Raising the stakes over the South China Sea, the Philippines filed a case against China on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.
+Raising the stakes over the South China Sea, the Philippines will file a case against China later on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.

 Manila is seeking a ruling to confirm its right to exploit the waters in its EEZ as allowed under the U.N.
 Convention on the Law of the Sea (UNCLOS), its team of U.S. and British lawyers have said.
 China has refused to participate in the case at the Permanent Court of Arbitration.

-U.S. State Department spokeswoman Marie Harf said in a statement that the Philippines had submitted the filing and expressed support for the exercise of peaceful means to resolve maritime disputes "without fear of any form of retaliation including intimidation or coercion."

-"Regardless of the results of this arbitration proceeding, we call on all parties to refrain from taking unilateral actions that are escalatory and destabilizing ... and to commit to the peaceful management and resolution of disputes," she said.

-Philippines Foreign Secretary Albert del Rosario told a news conference in Manila on Sunday that Manila does not expect the tribunal to reach a decision before the end of 2015.
+Foreign Secretary Albert del Rosario told a news conference in Manila on Sunday the Philippines met the deadline set by the court, but Manila does not expect the tribunal to reach a decision before the end of 2015.

 "The question of, what if the Philippines gets a favourable ruling?
 The Philippines has always taken the position that a favourable ruling is a ruling that China, as a member of the community of nations, is bound legally to accept and to implement," government lawyer Francis Jardaleza said.